-This page is about ShineOn Educational Solutions, my Educational Coaching/ Executive Function Coaching practice.
+This page is about ShineOn Educational Solutions, my Educational Coaching/ Executive Function Coaching practice for 2e and struggling students.

 “The most impressive attribute of Seth is his steadfast dedication.
 He has never given up on our daughter, even when she has become overwhelmed and wanted to give up.
 He has taught her to believe in herself.
 She is now graduating and will walk in the December ceremony.
 Seth will be with us at the graduation and share the pride that we all feel.
 She could not have done it without him.” – Bonnie Aurbach, Los Angeles, CA